 I am a qualified counsellor working with people who have experienced challenges in life that have led to feeling stuck, sad, worried, perhaps hopeless.
-I work with adults of all ages, as well as young people from age 11 years.
+I work with adults of all ages.
 When difficult and unexpected events happen, when traumatic events occur or someone close dies, when relationships go wrong, then counselling can be a way of feeling supported to move forward in our lives.
 In short, we can at different times feel lost in our lives- counselling can attempt to relocate the personal map and compass required to navigate and travel to a safer, healthier and more healed way of being.

 I firmly believe that the therapeutic relationship is the most important part of the counselling process.
 That through offering counselling with acceptance, warmth, genuineness and empathy that a trusting and safe space is able to be created which in turn may enable and contribute to new insights and self knowledge being acquired.

 I receive regular clinical supervision from an experienced and accredited supervisor and this is fundamental and essential to my practice.

 I am a Registered Member of BACP (British Association for Counselling and Psychotherapy) and abide by their ethical standards and code of practice.

 I am a qualified counsellor and have a post graduate Diploma in Counselling Studies.
 I provide counselling in my private practice as well as on a freelance basis within a local voluntary organisation.
 My counselling training has been primarily person -centred, and I have always felt most comfortable and 'at home' when working with this approach- however my practice is also influenced by other models and theories of counselling, and these can at times be usefully integrated where this feels right and helpful.